OSMLatam/sotm-latam-2024/README.md

 1. Ensure you have [Jekyll](https://jekyllrb.com/docs/installation/) installed.
 2. [Clone this repository](https://help.github.com/articles/cloning-a-repository/) to your local machine.
+3. Install the necessary Ruby Gems (packages): `bundle install`
-3. In your terminal, run `jekyll serve --config _config.yml,_config-development.yml` to start the Jekyll server.
+4. In your terminal, run `jekyll serve --config _config.yml,_config-development.yml` to start the Jekyll server.
+    - In case of gems versions mismatch you can try to run as `bundle exec jekyll serve --config _config.yml,_config-development.yml`
-4. Visit `http://localhost:4000` in your web browser to view the website locally.
+5. Visit `http://localhost:4000` in your web browser to view the website locally.

 Make your changes and submit a Pull Request (PR) following [this guide](https://help.github.com/articles/using-pull-requests/).